Back to blog

 Use a 90‑day sprint to lock the system:

-– Days 1–15: Build the Creator Fit Scorecard, shortlist creators, finalize the Offer–Motivation Matrix, and prepare SHOT briefs and assets.
+Days 1–15: Build the Creator Fit Scorecard, shortlist creators, finalize the Offer–Motivation Matrix, and prepare SHOT briefs and assets.
 Set up tracking and reporting templates.

-– Days 16–45: Launch 2–3 test cells with staggered drops.
+Days 16–45: Launch 2–3 test cells with staggered drops.
 Collect metrics at 24h/7d, tag creative attributes, and push the top performers into paid.

-– Days 46–75: Expand winning cells, retire underperformers, and run at least one incrementality read (geo holdout or synthetic control).
+Days 46–75: Expand winning cells, retire underperformers, and run at least one incrementality read (geo holdout or synthetic control).
 Iterate hooks and offers.

-– Days 76–90: Systematize rebooking, codify kill/scale rules, and lock a quarterly plan with allocated creator tiers, amplification budgets, and a refresh cadence.
+Days 76–90: Systematize rebooking, codify kill/scale rules, and lock a quarterly plan with allocated creator tiers, amplification budgets, and a refresh cadence.

 Influencer marketing for gaming works when you treat it like a growth system.
 Nail creator–game fit, brief for performance, measure with humility, and scale with guardrails.
 Do that, and you’ll convert creator attention into sustained player LTV, not just one-off spikes.
+When you're ready to run this system with a team that lives it, explore what our influencer marketing practice does.